 PS – Please don’t nominate me for any more Liebster Awards.
-I don’t read hardly any other blogs (they’re usually just trying to turn their blog into $), and writing lists of things I’m about gets old fast.
-Thank you for the ones I’ve gotten so far.
+I don’t read hardly any other blogs – most small-time bloggers are just failed entrepreneurs anyways, shilling for pennies from their Amazon referral links – and writing lists of things I’m about gets old fast besides.
+Still, thank you for the ones I’ve gotten so far.

 Some rules to live by:

 My 5 R’s for Getting Rid of Stuff